rishisurana13/rs-tikitaki-client/README.md

 ## How to play?
 Just sign up, and enjoy this classic game with your friends!

+## Where can I play?
+That's a good question.
+You can play this game with your friends at the following link: rishisurana13.github.io/rs-tikitaki-client/

 ## Technologies Used
 + HTML
 + CSS + Bootstrap